Article updated September 3rd, 2024

 What is a chemical peel treatment?

-Chemical peels are most commonly implemented to reduce appearance of wrinkles, scars, or uneven skin tone and texture.
+Chemical peels, also referred to as custom peels, are most commonly implemented to reduce appearance of wrinkles, scars, or uneven skin tone and texture.
 There are several different types of chemicals used and several different “depths” offered, depending on each patients’ need:

 In order to qualify for a chemical peel treatment, you will need a consultation appointment with your dermatologist to make sure you’r a good candidate who doesn’t have any potential risks for adverse effects.